 It’s paramount to add a clause indicating where and how contractual disputes jurisdictions should and will be dealt.
 As fatalistic as this may sound, should it culminate to the point of mediation and jurisdiction, the provision will save the day!

-The clause indicates that warring parties should attempt to resolve expeditiously disputes arising from or related to; performance, formation or termination of the social media contract.
+The clause indicates that warring parties should attempt to resolve expeditiously disputes arising from or related to; performance, formation or termination of the social media contract or social media management agreement.
 A sample clause is as follows:

 “Parties undersigned in this contractual agreement will attempt to promptly resolve any dispute/controversy arising or relating to the performance, formation or termination of this Agreement; provided, in instances where the parties fail to reach a settlement amicably, such issues are to be submitted to binding arbitration before a single arbitrator to be conducted in (DATE, YEAR).”